 3. Open the newly created group.
 Now it is time to add the cards.
 There are two variants of doing that:

 a.
-Click the Add Object.
+Click the Copy from.
 Browse to the group containing the required cards and select one.
-Click Add Object to add it to your group.
+Click Copy to add it to your group.
 This variant is useful when you need to add only one object or up to 9 copies of the same object.

 b.
 Go to Objects catalog and find the folder containing required cards.
 Select all the cards you want to add by clicking on the checkboxes in the upper right corner.
 Click Add to ‘My’ button in the upper part of the page.
 Choose the destination group and click Add to ‘My’.
 This is best way to add several various objects to your folder at once.